ericscharff/smallworld.js/NOTES.md

 of precision.
 However, care should be taken to ensure that `value` is always an integer.

+There is an additional, optional subclass of `SmallObject` called `SmallJsObject`.
+This object represents something whose primary representation exists outside of the Smalltalk object system.
+For example, GUI objects like a Text entry widget are represented in HTML as a `<textarea>` element.
+When doing floating point arithmetic, The number is opaque to Smalltalk, and relies on JavaScript to do the floating point operations.
+Thus any time can be placed in the `nativeObject` property of a `SmallJsObject`, and the appropriate primitives manipulate it.
+This is optional because the compiler and interpreter can work without requiring an arbitrary native object type.

 ## The Object File Format

 The Smalltalk system is a complicated, circular graph of interrelated objects.